Welcome Class of 2026!

 For questions, please contact the Office of Student Life.

-GU-Q hosts a mandatory orientation for international students on Sunday, August 15 2021.
-During the orientation we will hold interactive information sessions and social activities on academic life, immigration regulations, health care and cultural awareness of living in Qatar.
-We would require you to be in Qatar by August, 15, 2021.
+GU-Q hosts mandatory orientation sessions for international students during the orientation week from July 17- July 20.
+During the orientation we will host interactive information sessions and social activities on academic life, immigration regulations, health care and cultural awareness of living in Qatar.

 Academic Related Information